-The STEM Action Center, in partnership with the Workforce Development Council, provides K-12 classroom teachers and college and career advisors the opportunity to work at a local business where they gain valuable experience in an industry beyond education, helping them better prepare students for life beyond high school.
+Every summer, the STEM Action Center, in partnership with the Idaho Workforce Development Council, provides K-12 classroom teachers and college and career advisors the opportunity to work at an Idaho employer where they gain valuable industry experience and knowledge, helping them better prepare students for the world of work.

 Workforce Innovation & Opportunity Act

 The Workforce Innovation and Opportunity Act (WIOA) is a federally funded program that establishes the Workforce Development System and provides funding to support training and employment services for adults, dislocated workers, and low-income, out-of-school youth.